aelvan/Imager-Craft/README.md

 - You can even upload and serve the transformed images from AWS.
 - Optimize your created images automatically with jpegoptim, jpegtran, optipng or TinyPNG.
 - You can create interlaced/progressive images.
+- In addition to jpeg, gif and png, you can save images in webp format (if you have the necessary server requirements).
 - Crop position is relative (in percent) not confined to edges/center (but the built-in keywords still works).
 `{ width: 600, height: 600, mode: 'crop', position: '20% 65%' }`
 - New cropZoom parameter for when you want to get a little closer.